joshuadavidnelson/disable-blog/readme.txt

 Build a blog-less WordPress site.

 Disable Blog is a comprehensive plugin to disable the built-in blogging functionality on your site.
-You'll be free to use pages and custom post types without the burden of a blog.
+You'll be free to use pages and custom post types without a blog.

 The blog is "disabled" when the plugin is activated, which removes support for the core 'post' type, hides blog-related admin pages/settings, and redirects urls on both the public and admin portions of the site.
 Refer to the [GitHub readme file](https://github.com/joshuadavidnelson/disable-blog/#how-does-this-plugin-work) for a detailed functionality list.